FRC-1721/1721-RapidReact/docs/developing/developing.rst

 Git
 ---

 While most git commands are in git documentation (https://git-scm.com/doc), here are a few basic commands you should know.

 Git clone (https), git add -A, git status, git commit -m "message", git push, git pull, git checkout (hash), git stash.

-Git clone (https) clones a repository for you to use yourself, the https you can find by going to a github repository and clicking code the first option should be https.
+Git clone (https) clones a repository for you to use yourself, the https you can find by going to a github repository and clicking

+code the first option should be https.
 Copy that and then run the command.

 Git add -A adds all changes to the version you would commit.

-Git status tells you what files are changed and not yet added with git add git commit -m "message" puts all changes added into a commit with a message that you made. git push makes all commits a new version, git push -m "message" adds a message that you made. git pull changes your code to be with the most recent version. git checkout lets you change branches. git stash lets you stash current changes within the git add -A Some other useful stash commands are git stash apply, applying your stashed changes, git stash drop clears the current stash.
+Git status tells you what files are changed and not yet added with git add

+git commit -m "message" puts all changes added into a commit with a message that you made.

+git push makes all commits a new version, git push -m "message" adds a message that you made.

+git pull changes your code to be with the most recent version.

+git checkout lets you change branches.

+git stash lets you stash current changes within the git add -A

+Some other useful stash commands are git stash apply, applying your stashed changes, git stash drop clears the current stash.

-Examples for each in order are
+Examples for each in order are:

 .. code-block:: shell